fncbook/fnc/appendix/glossary.md

 : Square ONC matrix, i.e., matrix whose transpose is its inverse. (@definition-orthogonalmatrix)

 orthogonal polynomials
-: Family of polynomials whose distinct members have an integral inner product equal to zero, as with Legendre and Chebyshev polynomials. (@section-globalapprox-orthogonal)
+: Family of polynomials whose distinct members have an integral inner product equal to zero, as with Legendre and Chebyshev polynomials. (@definition-legendrepoly, @definition-chebyshevpoly)

 orthonormal vectors
-: Vectors that are both mutually orthogonal and all of unit 2-norm. (@section-leastsq-qr)
+: Vectors that are both mutually orthogonal and all of unit 2-norm. (@definition-orthogonalvectors)

 outer product
-: Multiplication of two vectors resulting in a rank-1 matrix. (@section-linsys-lu)
+: Multiplication of two vectors resulting in a rank-1 matrix. @definition-outerprod

 overdetermined
-: Characterized by having more constraints than available degrees of freedom. (@section-leastsq-fitting)
+: Characterized by having more constraints than available degrees of freedom. (@definition-leastsq)

 piecewise linear
-: Function that is linear between each consecutive pair of nodes, but whose slope may jump at the nodes. (@section-localapprox-pwlin)
+: Function that is linear between each consecutive pair of nodes, but whose slope may jump at the nodes. (@definition-pwlinear)

 PLU factorization
 : LU factorization with row pivoting. (@definition-plu)

+Poisson equation
+: Generalization of {term}`Laplace equation` with a nonzero forcing function. (@definition-laplace)

 power iteration
-: Repeated application of a matrix to a vector, followed by normalization, resulting in convergence to an eigenvector for the dominant eigenvalue. (@section-krylov-power)
+: Repeated application of a matrix to a vector, followed by normalization, resulting in convergence to an eigenvector for the dominant eigenvalue. (@definition-poweriteration)

-preconditioning
+preconditioner
-: Use of an approximate inverse to improve the convergence rate of Krylov iterations for a linear system. (@section-krylov-precond)
+: An approximate matrix or its inverse, used to improve the convergence rate of Krylov iterations for a linear system. (@definition-preconditioner)

 pseudoinverse
-: Rectangular matrix that maps data to solution in the linear least-squares problem, generalizing the matrix inverse. (@section-leastsq-normaleqns)
+: Rectangular matrix that maps data to solution in the linear least-squares problem, generalizing the matrix inverse. (@definition-pseudoinverse)

 QR factorization
 : Representation of a matrix as the product of an orthogonal and an upper triangular matrix. (@theorem-qr-QR, @definition-thinqr)

 quadratic convergence
-: Sequence in which the difference between sequence value and limit asymptotically decreases by a constant times the square of the preceding difference. (@section-nonlineqn-newton)
+: Sequence in which the difference between sequence value and limit asymptotically decreases by a constant times the square of the preceding difference. (@definition-quadraticconvergence)

 quasi-Newton methods
 : Rootfinding methods that overcome the issues of Jacobian computation and lack of global convergence in Newton's method. (@section-nonlineqn-quasinewton)

 quasimatrix
-: Collection of functions (such as orthogonal polynomials) that have algebraic parallels to columns of a matrix. (@section-globalapprox-orthogonal)
+: Collection of functions (such as orthogonal polynomials) that have algebraic parallels to columns of a matrix. (@definition-quasimatrix)

 Rayleigh quotient
-: Function of vectors that equals an eigenvalue when given its eigenvector as input. (@section-matrixanaly-symm-eig)
+: Function of vectors that equals an eigenvalue when given its eigenvector as input. (@definition-rayleighquotient)

 reduced QR factorization
-: See *thin QR*.
+: See {term}`thin QR`.

 reduced SVD
-: See *thin SVD*.
+: See {term}`thin SVD`.

 residual
 : For a linear system, the difference between $\mathbf{b}$ and $\mathbf{A}\tilde{\mathbf{x}}$ for a computed solution approximation $\tilde{\mathbf{x}}$.
-More generally, the actual value of a quantity that is made zero by an exact solution. (@definition-linresidual, @section-nonlineqn-rootproblem)
+More generally, the actual value of a quantity that is made zero by an exact solution. (@definition-linresidual, @definition-residual)

 restarting
-: Technique used in GMRES to prevent the work per iteration and overall storage from growing uncontrollably. (@section-krylov-gmres)
+: Technique used in GMRES to prevent the work per iteration and overall storage from growing uncontrollably. (@section-gmres-restart)

 rootfinding problem
-: Finding the input value for a given function which makes that function zero. (@section-nonlineqn-rootproblem)
+: Finding the input value for a given function which makes that function zero. (@definition-rootproblem, @definition-vectorroot)

 row pivoting
-: Reordering rows during LU factorization to ensure that the factorization exists and can be computed stably. (@section-linsys-pivoting)
+: Reordering rows during LU factorization to ensure that the factorization exists and can be computed stably. (@definition-pivoting)

 Runge phenomenon
-: Manifestation of the instability of polynomial interpolation at equally spaced nodes as degree increases. (@section-globalapprox-stability)
+: Manifestation of the instability of polynomial interpolation at equally spaced nodes as degree increases. (@section-stability-runge)

 Runge–Kutta
-: One-step method for IVPs that evaluates the derivative of the solution more than once to advance a single step. (@section-ivp-rk)
+: One-step method for IVPs that evaluates the derivative of the solution more than once to advance a single step. @rk

 secant method
-: Scalar quasi-Newton method that uses a secant line rather than a tangent line to define a root estimate. (@section-nonlineqn-secant)
+: Scalar quasi-Newton method that uses a secant line rather than a tangent line to define a root estimate. (@definition-secant)

 shooting
-: Unstable technique for solving a boundary-value problem in which an initial value is sought for by a rootfinding algorithm. (@section-bvp-shooting)
+: Unstable technique for solving a boundary-value problem in which an initial value is sought for by a rootfinding algorithm. @shoot-resid

 similar matrices
-: Matrices that are linked by a {term}`similarity transformation`, thus sharing the same set of eigenvalues. (@section-matrixanaly-evd)
+: Matrices that are linked by a {term}`similarity transformation`, thus sharing the same set of eigenvalues. (@definition-similar)

 similarity transformation
 : Mapping $\mathbf{A} \mapsto \mathbf{S}\mathbf{A}\mathbf{S}^{-1}$ for an invertible $\mathbf{S}$.
-The transformation leaves eigenvalues, but not eigenvectors, unchanged. (@section-matrixanaly-evd)
+The transformation leaves eigenvalues, but not eigenvectors, unchanged. (@definition-similar)

 simple root
-: Root of a function at which the derivative of the function is nonzero. (@section-nonlineqn-rootproblem)
+: Root of a function at which the derivative of the function is nonzero; i.e., a root of multiplicity 1. (@definition-rootproblem-simple)

 singular value decomposition
 : Expression of a matrix as a product of two orthogonal/unitary matrices and a nonnegative diagonal matrix.
-(Abbreviated SVD.) (@section-matrixanaly-svd)
+(Abbreviated SVD.) (@definition-svd)

 sparse matrix
-: Describing a matrix that has mostly zero elements for structural reasons. (@section-linsys-structure, @section-krylov-structure)
+: Describing a matrix that has mostly zero elements for structural reasons. (@section-structure-banded, @section-krylov-structure)

+SPD matrix
+: Matrix that is symmetric and positive definite, thereby permitting a Cholesky factorization.
+Correspondingly called HPD in the complex case. (@definition-SPDmatrix)

 spectral convergence
-: Exponentially rapid decrease in error as the number of interpolation nodes increases, e.g., as observed in Chebyshev polynomial and trigonometric interpolation. (@section-globalapprox-stability)
+: Exponentially rapid decrease in error as the number of interpolation nodes increases, e.g., as observed in Chebyshev polynomial and trigonometric interpolation. (@theorem-spectral)

 stability region
-: Region of the complex plane describing when numerical solution of a linear IVP is bounded as $t\to\infty$. (@section-diffusion-absstab)
+: Region of the complex plane describing when numerical solution of a linear IVP has {term}`absolute stability`. (@definition-stabilityregion)

 step size
-: Increment in time between successive solution values in a numerical IVP solver. (@section-ivp-euler)
+: Increment in time between successive solution values in a numerical IVP solver. @nodes-euler

 stiff differential equation
-: Describes an IVP in which stability is a greater restriction than accuracy for many solution methods, usually favoring the use of an implicit time stepping method. (@section-ivp-implicit, @section-diffusion-stiffness)
+: Describes an IVP in which stability is a greater restriction than accuracy for many solution methods, usually favoring the use of an implicit time stepping method. (@demo-implicit-stiff, @section-diffusion-stiffness)

 subtractive cancellation
-: Growth in relative error that occurs when two numbers are added/subtracted to get a result that is much smaller in magnitude than the operands; also called *loss of significance* or *cancellation error*. (@section-intro-conditioning)
+: Growth in relative error that occurs when two numbers are added/subtracted to get a result that is much smaller in magnitude than the operands; also called *loss of significance* or *cancellation error*. @condadd

 superlinear convergence
-: Sequence for which the convergence is asymptotically faster than any linear rate. (@definition-superlinear-convergence)
+: Sequence for which the convergence is asymptotically faster than any linear rate. (@definition-superlinearconvergence)

 symmetric matrix
 : Square matrix that is equal to its transpose. (@definition-symmetric-matrix)

-symmetric positive definite matrix
-: Matrix that is symmetric and positive definite, thereby permitting a Cholesky factorization.
-Correspondingly called hermitian positive definite in the complex case. (@section-linsys-structure)

 tensor-product domain
-: A domain that can be parameterized using variables that lay in a logical rectangle or cuboid; i.e., each variable independently varies in an interval. (@section-twodim-tensorprod)
+: A domain that can be parameterized using variables that lay in a logical rectangle or cuboid; i.e., each variable independently varies in an interval. (@definition-tensordomain)

-thin QR factorization
+thin QR
-: Variant of the QR factorization that discards information not needed to fully represent the original matrix. (@section-leastsq-qr)
+: Variant of the QR factorization that discards information not needed to fully represent the original matrix. (@definition-thinqr)

 thin SVD
-: Variant of the singular value decomposition that discards information not needed to fully represent the original matrix. (@section-matrixanaly-svd)
+: Variant of the singular value decomposition that discards information not needed to fully represent the original matrix. @thinSVD

 trapezoid formula
-: Numerical integration method resulting from integration of a piecewise linear interpolant. (@section-localapprox-integration, @section-ivp-multistep)
+: Numerical integration method resulting from integration of a piecewise linear interpolant. (@definition-trapezoidint, @table-adams)

 triangular matrix
-: Matrix that is all zero either above (for lower triangular) or below (for upper triangular) the main diagonal. (@section-linsys-linear-systems)
+: Matrix that is all zero either above (for lower triangular) or below (for upper triangular) the main diagonal. (@section-linsys-triangular, @definition-diagonalmatrix)

 tridiagonal matrix
-: Matrix with nonzeros only on the main diagonal and the adjacent two diagonals. (@section-linsys-structure)
+: Matrix with nonzeros only on the main diagonal and the adjacent two diagonals. (@definition-bandwidth)

-trigonometric interpolation
+trigonometric polynomial
-: Interpolation of a periodic function by a linear combination of real or complex trigonometric functions. (@section-globalapprox-trig)
+: Linear combination of real or complex trigonometric functions at multiples of a base frequency. (@definition-trigpoly)

 truncation error
-: Difference between an exact value and an approximation, such as one that truncates an infinite series. (@section-localapprox-fd-converge, @section-localapprox-integration)
+: Difference between an exact value and an approximation, such as one that truncates an infinite series. (@definition-truncationfd, @definition-truncationint, @definition-eulerlte)

 unit triangular matrix
-: Triangular matrix that has a 1 in every position on the main diagonal. (@section-linsys-lu)
+: Triangular matrix that has a 1 in every position on the main diagonal. (@definition-unittraiangular)

 unit vector
-: A vector whose norm equals 1. (@section-linsys-norms)
+: A vector whose norm equals 1. (@definition-unitvector)

 unitary matrix
-: Square matrix with complex-valued entries whose columns are orthonormal. (@section-matrixanaly-evd)
+: Square matrix with complex-valued entries whose columns are orthonormal. (@definition-complexmatrix)

 unstable
 : Allowing perturbations of the data to have much larger effects on the results than can be explained by the problem's condition number. (@section-intro-stability)

 upper Hessenberg matrix
-: Matrix that has nonzeros only in the upper triangle and first subdiagonal. (@section-krylov-subspace)
+: Matrix that has nonzeros only in the upper triangle and first subdiagonal. (@definition-upperhessenberg)

+upwind
+: Direction opposite to the flow of information in an evolutionary PDE. (@definition-upwind)

 Vandermonde matrix
 : Matrix whose columns are formed from elementwise powers of a given vector, important for polynomial interpolation and approximation of data. (@definition-vandermonde)

+wave equation
+: Evolutionary PDE that allows propagation in all directions equally. @wavepde

 weights
-: Coefficients in a linear combination of function values in a finite-difference or integration method. (@section-localapprox-finitediffs, @section-localapprox-integration, @section-globalapprox-integration)
+: Coefficients applied within a linear combination of function values in a finite-difference or integration method. (@definition-finitedifference, @definition-integrationformula, @definition-barycentricweights)

-zero-stability
+zero-stable
-: Boundedness property of multistep methods that is required for convergence. (@section-ivp-zerostability)
+: Describing a multistep method having a boundedness property that is required for convergence. (@definition-zerostability)

 :::